MaxTechnics/Infonet-HyperText/README.md

 You can combine multiple parameters using ``&``: ``Infonet%20HyperText.html?mode=afs1&darkmode=true``.
 The order of parameters doesn't matter.

+## The all-new menu

+If you are using Infonet HyperText in fullscreen or a kiosk, changing settings is now much easier!
+Just right-click or press space to open the menu.

 ## Features
 Infonet HyperText is highly customizable and adjustable.
 All code is well documented making for easy learning and customization.
 If there's a feature you would like to disable, you can remove it from the code, if there are any problems in doing so, just open an issue and I'll help.